DA: Man did the 'right thing' by pleading guilty to shooting Durham girl

 READ MORE: Police still investigating after 10-year-old shot while sleeping in Durham apartment

-Berish's punishment is still being deliberated; however, District Attorney Roger Echols said part of it will be handled through a "groundbreaking Restorative Justice process."
+District Attorney Roger Echols said part of Bernish's punishment will be handled through a "groundbreaking Restorative Justice process."

-He could face up to 127 months in prison, with 24 months of that sentence to be served as supervised probation, pay $1,380, speak at gun safety and awareness programs, and provide a gift of art supplies to the Daisy.
+He faced up to 127 months in prison, but his plea deal allows him to serve supervised probation.
+He must also pay $1,380, speak at gun safety and awareness programs, and provide a gift of art supplies to the Daisy.

 As the prosecution and defense delivered their closing statements, the people in the courtroom erupted into cheer as Assistant DA Kendra Montgomery said Berish did the right thing by taking responsibility for his actions.